robinagandhi/hello-world/README.md

 Their student group NuLLIFY hosts a high school CTF competition every year.
 You can find more information at http://ctf.nullify.uno/.
 They will be hosting another high school CTF again this year.

+Automating your workflow with GitHub Actions can save time, reduce errors, and help your repository stay organized.